 Guidance Note: Contracts with installment refunds or similar features should consider the length of the installment period calculated from the premium determination date as the non-life contingent period for the purpose of determining the reference period.

-Guidance Note: The determination in Section 13.B.1.c above shall be made based on the materiality of the payments that are not substantially similar relative to the life-contingent payments.
+Guidance Note: The determination in VM-V Section 1.B.1.c above shall be made based on the materiality of the payments that are not substantially similar relative to the life-contingent payments.

 2. The term “jumbo contract” means a contract with an initial consideration equal to or greater than $250 million.
 Considerations for contracts issued by an insurer to the same contract holder within 90 days shall be combined for purposes of determining whether the contracts meet this threshold.